Scope of the Federal Coal Leasing Program

 Q. Are there revenues generated from leasing Federal coal?

 A. Yes, there is a bonus paid at the time a lease is issued, there are continued rental payments to continue to hold the lease, and there are royalties paid on the value of the coal after it has been mined.
-The leasing and production of Federal coal generated about $300 million in 1996.
+The leasing and production of Federal coal generated about $1.15 billion in 2014.

 Q. How much coal is produced from Federal coal leases?

-A. As of the middle 1990's, Federal coal lease production was about 25 million tons per year in Utah and had a value of about $2.9 billion per year.
+A. As of 2013, Federal coal lease production was about 16.9 million tons per year in Utah and had a value of about $2.9 billion per year.
 More than a third of the nation's coal production comes from Federal coal leases.

 Q. How many Federal coal leases are there?

-A. As of the middle 2001, there were almost 315 Federal coal leases in effect.
-There are 93 leases in Utah.
+A. As of the middle 2014, there were 309 Federal coal leases in effect.
+There are 71 leases in Utah.